FilipMalczak/freestyle-writing/monday_tdd.md

 on Friday, he  would have caught the issue (one of the codebases not aligned to the agreement) before it impacted anyone.
-One could argue that a feature that just needs a quick realignment between laters is better than no feature and often one would be right.
-I just also like to remember that button that works poorly is better than no button at all, but no button at all is better than button that looks nice but doesn't work.
+One could argue that a feature that just needs a quick realignment between laters is better than no feature and often one would be right. **fixme I totally butchered that sentence; call salvage squad** I just also like to remember that button that works poorly is better than no button at all, but no button at all is better than button that looks nice but doesn't work.